A RESPONSE TO ABRSM

 Importantly, further research by Robert J. Vallerand and Greg Reid has shown that negative feedback can decisively undermine intrinsic motivation.

 Applied in the ABRSM exam context, this is cause for genuine concern.
-I am told that Holmes discourages ABRSM examiners from using the words “Well Done” in their comments, and that even when awarding a Distinction they are required to comment on each mark lost.
+Several examiners and insiders have told me that Holmes and David Smith (Head of the Exam Department at ABRSM, who checks through examiner comments) discourage examiners from using the words “Well Done” in their comments, and that even when awarding a Distinction they are required to explain each mark lost.

 There’s a dangerously cold logic at work here.
 If true, ABRSM examiner comments are being deliberately weighted and predisposed towards the negative, thus systemically undermining intrinsic motivation.